lauramayfox/designfox/README.md

 ### Overview

-For the final 5th project as part of the Full Stack Software Development course at Code Institute, I decided to bring in the idea of my own personal design entity brand for a Graphic Design E-Commerce store.
+For fifth and final project of the Full Stack Software Development course at Code Institute, I decided to bring in the idea of my own personal design entity for a Graphic Design E-Commerce business.
 As part of the project, I have implemented CRUD (Create, Read Update & Delete) features, as well as 3 custom Django Models that meet the learning outcome expectations of the final course module.